ls1intum/Artemis/docs/dev/setup/bamboo-bitbucket-jira.rst

 under ``localhost:7990``.

 **Get evaluation licenses for Atlassian products:** `Atlassian Licenses <https://my.atlassian.com/license/evaluation>`__
+1. Click on new Trial License and choose either Bamboo, Bitbucket and Jira Service Management.

+   - Bamboo: Select Bamboo (Server) and ``not installed yet``
+   - Bitbucket: Select Bitbucket (Data Center) and ``not installed yet``
+   - Jira: Select Jira Service Management (formerly Service Desk) (Data Center) and ``not installed yet``

-1. Create an admin user with the same credentials in all 3 applications.
+2. Provide the just created license key during the setup and create an admin user with the same credentials in all 3 applications.
-   Create a sample project in Jira.
    Also, you can select the evaluation/internal/test/dev setups if you are asked.
+   Follow the additional steps for Jira and Bitbucket.

+   Jira:

+   - On startup select ``I'll set it up myself``
+   - Select Build In Database Connection
+   - Create a sample project.

+   Bitbucket:

-Select a ``Bitbucket (Server)`` license if asked.
-Do not connect Bitbucket with Jira yet.
+   - Do not connect Bitbucket with Jira yet.

-2. | Execute the shell script ``atlassian-setup.sh`` in the
-     ``src/main/docker`` directory (e.g. with
+3. Execute the shell script ``atlassian-setup.sh`` in the ``src/main/docker`` directory (e.g. with
    ``src/main/docker/./atlassian-setup.sh``).
-This script creates
-     groups, users ([STRIKEOUT:and adds them to the created groups] NOT YET) and disabled application links between the 3 applications
+This script creates groups, users ([STRIKEOUT:and adds them to the created groups] NOT YET) and disabled application links between the 3 applications

-3. Enable the created `application links <https://confluence.atlassian.com/doc/linking-to-another-application-360677690.html>`__ between all 3 application (OAuth Impersonate).
+4. Enable the created `application links <https://confluence.atlassian.com/doc/linking-to-another-application-360677690.html>`__ between all 3 application (OAuth Impersonate).
 The links should open automatically after the shell script has finished.
 If not open them manually: